rben01/collagen/docs/readme-docsrs.md

 <div class="paragraph">

-This will log a success message
+In watch mode, every time a file in `path/to/collagen` is modified, Collagen will attempt to regenerate the output file and will either print a generic success message or log the specific error encountered, as the case may be.

 </div>